North Ayrshire Climate Voices

 The lessons will provide young people with opportunities to question experts and include their informed and unbiased knowledge in their competition entries.

-These live lessons will be pitched for second and third level learners, it is expected that younger learners will report on their own positive actions or issues taking place in the school grounds.
-Senior phase learners are expected to complete their own research.
+These live lessons will be pitched for second and third level learners, it is expected that younger learners will report on their own positive actions or issues taking place in the school grounds without the need for a research element.
+Senior phase learners are encouraged to complete their own research.

 Deadline: Staff should send an email to STEM@north-ayrshire.gov.uk by 5:00pm on the 4th of April 2025 with a link from which pupils entries can be downloaded.